HoneyTauOverTwo/DSPSeedSearch/README.md

 The results for the top 200 seeds for the biggest Dyson Sphere searched through every single possible seed [can be found here](https://github.com/HoneyTauOverTwo/DSPSeedSearch/releases/download/1.2.1/DSPseedSearchTableTop200.csv).
 This was done with `UniverseGen.algoVersion = 20200403` (DSP version Early access 0.6.17.6137, will still be valid for later versions until they change the UniverseGen).

+This table also shows how many planets are around the particular star.
+Note that the 200th seed has a Dyson Sphere radius only 0.082% smaller than the 1st seed.
+So basically, if you're just looking for a big Dyson Sphere, all of these seeds are basically the same and you can pick your seed based on other aspects of the galaxy.

 ## How to install

 First you need to install BepInEx into the game.
 Download the [latest BepInEx_x64 release](https://github.com/BepInEx/BepInEx/releases) and extract its contents into the game's root folder.